BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

-To change initial camera speed, go to `Editor Camera Settong`
+To change initial camera speed, go to `Editor Camera Setting`

 ![creating-a-new-level-15-camera-speed.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-15-camera-speed.webp)
+Different camera modes
 Small tip: you can use `Scroll` keybind with `Shift` + `WS` to "speed up" the camera even more without changing intial camera speed